Skip to content

 If you build it, they will come.

-That’s the dream for the upcoming soccer field upgrade at the Squamish campus of Capilano University, which is spending $1.1 million to convert the existing grass into FIFA-grade turf this summer.
+That’s the dream for the upcoming soccer field upgrade at the Squamish campus of Capilano University, which is spending $1.1 million to convert the existing field into FIFA-grade turf this summer.
 The goal is to be able to host the 2024 Canadian Collegiate Athletic Association (CCAA) Women's Soccer National Championship in September,—a key element in putting the institution on the map country-wide—and to do that, you need a pretty nice field.

 “Hosting national events in Squamish brings exposure to the entire town.
 It’s something that signifies what it means to be a university town.
 To host the entire country and bring that national spotlight is very important for us.
 It’s part of being recognized as a Sea to Sky institution,” Brian Storey, associate vice president of CapU Squamish, told The Squamish Chief.